TurakhiaLab/ROADIES/README.md

 ROADIES supports multiple modes of operation (fast, balanced, accurate) by controlling the accuracy-runtime tradeoff depending on the user requirement.

--**Accurate-Mode**: This is the default mode of operation and is preferred for accuracy-critical usecases.
+- **Accurate-Mode**: This is the default mode of operation and is preferred for accuracy-critical usecases.
 Here, Tree building stage will be governed by IQTREE.
--**Fast-Mode**: This mode of operation is preferred for achieving faster results, for runtime-critical usecases.
+- **Fast-Mode**: This mode of operation is preferred for achieving faster results, for runtime-critical usecases.
 Here, MSA and Tree building stage is performed by MashTree.
--**Balanced-Mode**: This mode of operation is preferred where user wants an optimal runtime vs accuracy tradeoff.
+- **Balanced-Mode**: This mode of operation is preferred where user wants an optimal runtime vs accuracy tradeoff.
 Here, Tree building stage is performed using FastTree.

 In addition to the above parameters in the YAML file, these modes of operation can be optionally modified using command line arguments, mentioned in the below section.